-7.4.
+8.4.
 PHYSICIAN AND OTHER PROVIDER SERVICES

 The fastest way to process your claim is to ask your provider to bill Aetna directly on a medical claim form.
-The claim forms are available from your human resources office, the Division, Aetna, or www.AlaskaCare.gov.
+The claim forms are available from the Division, Aetna, or www.AlaskaCare.gov.